 Joseph had a gift from God.
 It wasn't just his ability to interpret dreams, which he attributed to God, but it was his steady trust in the providence of God to bring good out of evil.
 When sold into slavery by his brothers, he served the Lord in Potiphar's house and the Lord blessed him.
-When unjustly accused and thrown in prison, he served the Lord in prison and the Lord blessed him.
+When unjustly accused and thrown into prison, he served the Lord in prison and the Lord blessed him.
 And when his brothers appeared before him, he understood the purpose of God in all that had happened up to that time.

+As he spoke to his brothers, his words revealed his heart, both for God and for them.
 He said to his brothers, "Do not be distressed and do not be angry with yourselves for selling me here, because it was to save lives that God sent me ahead of you. ...
 God sent me ahead of you to preserve for you a remnant on earth and to save your lives by a great deliverance.
 So then, it was not you who sent me here, but God!"
 (45:5-8).

 Imagine Jacob's astonishment when he heard the news that Joseph was alive!!
 God said to Israel (Jacob): "Do not be afraid to go down to Egypt, for I will make you into a great nation there and I will surely bring you back again.
 And Joseph's own hand will close your eyes" (46:4).
 Remember God's promises to Abraham that He would make of him a great nation and that He would give to Abraham's descendants the land of Canaan.
 (Note: Where are the descendants of Abraham living TODAY??).
 Same God ... same promises ... same people ... same providence.